Ottermad/ottermad.github.io/_posts/2023-09-15-QC-Course-Linear-Maps.md

 $$\begin{bmatrix}1& 3 \\ 7 & 5\end{bmatrix}\begin{bmatrix}2 & 4 \\ 6 & 3\end{bmatrix} = \begin{bmatrix}20 & 13 \\ 44 & 43\end{bmatrix}$$

-Since matrix multiplication can be thought of as acting on as many n dimensional vectors as we can this tells than an m x n matrix must act on a n x p matrix because each column in the second matrix represents an n dimesional vector.
+Since matrix multiplication can be thought of as acting on as many n-dimensional vectors.
+This tells us that an m x n matrix must act on an n x p matrix because each column in the second matrix represents an n-dimensional vector.

 ## Matrix multiplication as the composition of linear maps